jaafarmelhem/mern-inventory-app/README.md

 This is a simple inventory app built on MERN technologies.

-This project is according to the tutorial https://codingthesmartway.com/the-mern-stack-tutorial-building-a-react-crud-application-from-start-to-finish-part-1/

 To run the app

 run the following commands at the same time